 JACKIE STRATTON, OWNER

-When I'm not leading canoe trips, I may be working with Coastal Mountains Land Trust, tracking wildlife, hunting or fishing, or probably paddling a river with my dog Maple.
+When I'm not leading canoe trips, I may be keeping the sauna going at Cedar Grove Sauna, tracking wildlife, hunting or fishing, or probably paddling a river with my dog Maple.

 American Canoe Association white water canoeing instructor